hongxinli/Dijit-Tree-CheckBox/Model-API.md

 <h3 id="enabledattr">enabledAttr:</h3>
 > **_TYPE_**: String

-> The name of the store object property that holds the 'enabled' state of the
+> The name of the store object property that holds the <em>enabled</em> state of the
 > checkbox or alternative widget.
-Note: Eventhough it is referred to as the
+Note: Even though it is referred to as the
-> 'enabled' state the tree will only use this property to enable/disable the
+> <em>enabled</em> state the tree will only use this property to set the
-> 'ReadOnly' property of a checkbox or alternative widget.
+> <em>readOnly</em> property of a checkbox or alternative widget.
 This because disabling
-> a widget (DOM element) may exclude it from HTTP POST operations.
+> a widget (DOM element) will exclude it from HTTP POST operations.

 > **_DEFAULT_**: null